 SWM - Stormwater Management (SWM) programs are implemented according to the Virginia Stormwater Management Law and Virginia Stormwater Management Regulations (VSWML&R).
 These statutes are specifically set forth regarding land development activities to prevent water pollution, stream channel erosion, depletion of ground water resources, and more frequent localized flooding to protect property values and natural resources.
 SWM programs operated according to the law are designed to address these adverse impacts and comprehensively manage the quality and quantity of stormwater runoff on a watershed-wide basis.
-VADCR oversees regulated activities undertaken on state and federal property.
-Revisions to the Virginia SWM Regulations require most Virginia localities to operate their own local SWM program.
-Only towns without an MS4 program have the option of administering their SWM program or having development regulated by the surrounding county.
-For more information, visit http://www.dcr.virginia.gov/stormwater\management/stormwat.shtml.
+VADCR oversees regulated activities undertaken on state and federal property, while localities have the option to establish a local program to regulate these same activities on private property in their jurisdiction.

 SWAP - Section 1453 of the 1986 Amendments of the Safe Drinking Water Act (SDWA) requires each state to develop a Source Water Assessment Plan (SWAP) that will delineate the boundaries of the assessment areas from which public water systems receive drinking water using hydrogeologic information, water flow, recharge, and discharge and other reliable information.
-The VDH is the primary agency for drinking water and is therefore responsible for SWAP.
+The VDH is the primary agency for drinking water and is therefore responsible for

+SWAP.
 In Virginia, all 187 surface water intakes serving 151 public waterworks have completed surface water assessments.
 All 4,584 ground water source assessments, serving nearly 4,000 public waterworks, were completed by the end of 2003.

-Local Comprehensive Plans - (Southampton, Sussex, Greensville, and Brunswick Counties) Virginia state law requires all local governments have an adopted comprehensive plan.
+Local Comprehensive Plans - (Nelson and Albemarle Counties) Virginia state law requires all local governments have an adopted comprehensive plan.
 Typical topics addressed in a comprehensive plan include the analysis of population change, land use and trends, natural and environmental features, transportation systems, and community facilities and services.
 Local comprehensive plans should be referred to in the TMDL development process as well as TMDL implementation, especially for urbanized watersheds.